-Brexit: All you need to know about the UK leaving the EU - BBC News
+Brexit: All you need to know

 What does this mean for Scotland?

 Scotland's First Minister Nicola Sturgeon said in the wake of the Leave result that it was "democratically unacceptable" that Scotland faced being taken out of the EU when it voted to Remain.
-She said Theresa May's decision to rule out the UK staying in the single market meant Scotland should have a choice between a "hard Brexit" and becoming an independent country, possibly in the EU.
-Ms Sturgeon has officially asked for permission for a second referendum to be held, saying that she wanted the vote to be held between the autumn of 2018 and spring 2019.
-Theresa May has said "this is not the time" for a second referendum.
+Ms Sturgeon has officially asked for permission for a second referendum to be held.
+She had wanted the vote to be held between the autumn of 2018 and spring 2019, but after losing seats at the 2017 general election she has put her plans on hold with no referendum likely until 2021.
+Theresa May has said a second referendum should not be held during the Brexit process.

 What does it mean for Northern Ireland?

-The land border between Northern Ireland and EU member the Republic of Ireland is likely to be a key part of the Brexit talks.
+The land border between Northern Ireland and EU member the Republic of Ireland has been a key part of the Brexit talks.
 There is currently a common travel area between the UK and the Republic.

-Like Scotland, Northern Ireland voted to remain in the EU in last year's referendum.
+Like Scotland, Northern Ireland voted to remain in the EU in the 2016 referendum.
 The result in Northern Ireland was 56% for Remain and 44% for Leave.

-Sinn Fein, which was part of the ruling coalition in the Northern Ireland Assembly before it was suspended, has called for a referendum on leaving the UK and joining the Republic of Ireland as soon as possible.
+Both sides in the Brexit talks agree that they do not want a return to a "hard border" - that means no physical infrastructure, such as customs posts or a network of surveillance cameras.
+But the wording to agree on this proved tricky and there are still many questions to be answered about how it would work in practice.
+It remains a stumbling block in Brexit talks.

+The draft UK-EU agreement in December 2017 said that the UK "will maintain full alignment with those rules of the Internal Market and the Customs Union which, now or in the future, support North-South cooperation, the all island economy and the protection of the 1998 Agreement'.
+The EU has translated this into a draft legal document, setting out its interpretation of what was agreed.

 How much has Brexit cost so far and how much will it cost by the end?